-This year, I have noticed a much higher number of cancellations due to the flu than any other recent season.
-It's been brutal this year.
+Last year, I noticed a much higher number of cancellations due to the flu than other recent seasons.
 My heart aches to hear the stories of people affected by the flu.
-Around 5 years ago I started on a quest for natural health and have learned a lot on the way.
+Around 6 years ago I started on a quest for natural health and have learned a lot on the way.
 So far my family has been able to enjoy flu-free winters for several seasons now.
 Here are some ideas on how to combat the flu from my personal health quest.
 This is not medical advice, you are free to accept or reject any ideas that you see in this blog post.

 - Vitamin C- Most of us use vitamin C to recover when sick.
 I think it is important to take it as a daily supplement to keep your immune system strong, especially during flu season.
-Don't wait until you are sick to load up on vitamin C.
+Don't wait until you are sick to load up on vitamin C, take it as a daily supplement so you are less susceptible to getting sick in the first place.

 - The "Flu Shot" recipe- There are many variations of this recipe online.
 Our favorite recipe uses pineapple juice.
 Mix 3 or 4 cups of organic pineapple juice with the juice of 2 lemons and 1 orange, add 1 to 2 garlic cloves chopped, 1/4 tsp cayenne pepper, 1 to 2 tsp turmeric, 1 to 2 tsp ginger, and a tablespoon of honey.
 Of course, you can play around with the recipe to suit your preferences.
-It's not meant to taste good (although the pineapple juice tastes sweet) because it's meant to support your body when sick.
+The pineapple juice helps it to taste sweet although it doesn't taste amazing because it's meant to support your body when sick.
 Drink it in small portions throughout the day until you feel better.

 - Elderberry Extract- Elderberries have been researched, and have shown positive results that they boost immunity.
 You can buy Elderberry syrup at your local grocery store in the natural supplements section.
 If you can't find it in your store or natural grocers, then it is very easy to order online, or you can make it at home.
 The other good thing about this remedy is that it does not have the toxic side effects of over the counter drugs.
 I wish I had known this when my kids were younger!

 - Vitamin D- This vitamin is also a powerful source of immune support.
-Add this to your daily vitamin regimen during the winter months when we are inside and out of the sun.
-Again, research your vitamins for bioavailability and purity.
+Add this to your daily vitamin regimen during the winter months when most of us are inside and out of the sun.
+Always research your vitamins for bioavailability and purity.
+Synthetic supplements rarely have the same benefits as the real ones.

 - Echinacea tea- This herb has been shown to support the immune system and possibly shorten the duration of cold and flu symptoms.
 Echinacea is a supplement that you can enjoy as a hot tea even when you are not sick.
-It is always important to keep your immune system strong.
+It can be warming and comforting to sip hot tea to support your immune system.
+Echinacea tea can irritate an ulcer or a sensitive esophagus so don't drink too much in one day.
+Use raw honey instead of sugar to sweeten it.

 - Zinc- This is an important mineral that supports many of the body's systems including the immune system.
 Many of us don't get the nutrients we need from the food we eat, so a good supplement can help.
 If you get a zinc lozenge, avoid ones that are high in sugar.